 Home Owner Grant

-To avoid penalties, pay your taxes in full and claim your Home Owner Grant (if eligible) by July 2.
+Pay your taxes and claim your Home Owner Grant (if eligible) by the due date to avoid penalties and interest.
+10% penalty is applied to unpaid taxes and unclaimed Home Owner Grant after the close of business on July 4, 2023 (NO EXCEPTION).
 Unpaid taxes and arrears are subject to daily interest at a rate of 15% annually until the property taxes are paid in full.

 Tsleil-Waututh Nation does not have discretion to waive any penalties or interest.